osmcode/osmcode.github.io/_libosmium_manual/02_dependencies.md

 manager, see the list below for the names of the packages.
 But make sure to check the versions.
 If the packaged version available is not new enough, you'll have to install from source.
-Most likely this is the case for Protozero and Libosmium.
+Most likely this is the case for Protozero and Libosmium itself.

 On macOS many of the libraries above will be available through Homebrew.

 When building Libosmium tests and examples, CMake will automatically look for these libraries in the usual places on your system.
-In addition it will look for the Libosmium and Protozero libraries in the same directory where the Libosmium repository is.
-So if you are building from the Git repository and want to use the newest Libosmium and Protozero, clone both into the same
+In addition it will look for the Protozero library in the same directory where the Libosmium repository is.
+So if you are building from the Git repository and want to use the newest Libosmium and Protozero, clone both into the same directory:
-directory:

     mkdir work
     cd work